ralferlebach/moodle-enrol_adele/README.md

 -----------

 The plugin is maintained by\
-Wunderbyte GmbH\
+Wunderbyte GmbH
-Ralf Erlebach

 Copyright
 ---------

 The copyright of this plugin is held by\
 Wunderbyte GmbH\
-Ralf Erlebach
+Ralf Erlebach (as independent main-contributor)

 Individual copyrights of individual developers are tracked in PHPDoc comments and Git commits.